CraftTweaker/CraftTweaker-Documentation/docs/1.18/content/integration/RecipeManager.md

 You need a class that implements `IRecipeHandler<CustomIRecipe>` and `IRecipeManager`.
 Annotate the class with `@IRecipeHandler.For(CustomIRecipe.class)`, `@ZenRegister`, and `@ZenCodeType.Name(String name)`.
 Now you need to override the java methods: `getRecipeType()` and `dumpToCommandString`.
 The first one should point to your registered RecipeType, while the second one should use the Manager and the IRecipe object, to create a String that will be printed when the recipe is processed by any of the recipe dumping commands.

-After this, you want to anotate an instance method with `@ZenCodeType.Method` with a name along the lines of `addRecipe`, that allows users to add a new recipe with your parameters.
+After this, you want to anotate a method with `@ZenCodeType.Method` with a name along the lines of `addRecipe`, that allows users to add a new recipe with your parameters.
 In the event that you need more methods, make those clear.
 It is possible you also want to Override some of the removal methods to cater better to your own IRecipe.

 Adding and removing recipes should be done through the use of a class that implements `IRuntimeAction`, a whole package of premade actions already exist for you to extend, override and use.